-lecture on Saturday evening (this day); and will than they otherwise would have to pay.
-There are six o'clock.
-CHURWELL.-Mr. T. B. Smith will lecture here on

-Wednesday evening, June 1st, on the value of personal character and advantages of social reform. evening next, by Jonathan Hall, to commence pre-
+CHURWELL.-Mr. T. B. Smith will lecture here on Wednesday evening, June 1st, on the value of personal character and advantages of social reform.
+Holbeck.-A political sermon will be delivered in disposed of. the Association Room, Holbeck-bridge, on Sunday evening next, by Jonathan Hall, to commence pre-